 We know that it can be hard to find and access trustworthy and reputable resources when it comes to substance use disorder, so we have compiled a list of resources that we have found can be helpful for people who use drugs and their loved ones to find support.

-BIO: Sea Change is a 501(c)3 non-profit Recovery Community Organization with a mission to #CrushTheStigma of Substance Use Disorder (SUD) and what it means to be in recovery.
-Based in Southern Ocean County, they make prevention possible through peer support, evidence-based practices, and healthy lifestyle approaches.
+BIO: Sea Change is a 501(c)3 non-profit Recovery Community Organization (RCO) with a mission to #CrushTheStigma of Substance Use Disorder (SUD) and what it means to be in recovery.
+Sea Change combines evidence-based practices with healthy lifestyle approaches to recovery.
+With compassion, they support both individuals and their concerned families, friends and loved ones through private 1:1 meetings, various support groups, direct outreach, special events, physical activities and community organizing.

 BIO: The Prevention Resource Network of Asbury Park uses a compassionate and pragmatic approach in addressing high risk behaviors, usually associated with drug use.
 They are for harm reduction, which includes Naloxone (Narcan), medication assisted treatment, syringe access, condoms, safer sex practices, reducing usage, HIV HCV and STD testing and assists individuals regardless of their stage of substance use.